 Likewise, you can consult with a top learning app development company or investor who has been involved in different types of learning app projects.

-Considering your edTech idea as an integral part of the existing environment rather than as a replacement is yet another way to prevent educational startups failure.
+Considering your edtech idea as an integral part of the existing environment rather than as a replacement is yet another way to prevent edtech startup failure.
 So, be clear about it.

 Focus on the challenges associated with the existing learning management system and look ahead to solve them.
-This will encourage the people involved in the traditional ecosystem to embrace your technological innovation solution and refer to others too.
-Something that will aid in targeting a wider audience without putting much efforts into marketing.
+This will encourage the people involved in the traditional ecosystem to embrace your technological innovation solution and refer to others.
+Something that will aid in targeting a wider audience without putting much effort into marketing.